Read this first...

 The advice on this page is only for customers in the county of Kent UK.
 Customers outside our area should contact their local catering equipment supplier.

 Many pitfalls are out there to trap the unwary buyer.
 This is as true of catering equipment as of any other product or service.

-We have seen a number of horror stories over the years, never more than since the advent of the internet.
-Many internet suppliers are run from call centres whose staff have little or no knowledge of the business – a business that requires decades of experience to be able to advise customers properly.
+We have seen a number of horror stories over the years, very often involving online purchases.
+Many internet suppliers are run from call centres whose staff have little or no knowledge of the business - a business that requires decades of experience to be able to advise customers properly.